EvilErick16/HPC/README.md

 # About

-This repository contains C++ snippets that use Message Passing Interface (MPI) libraries to implement parallel programs.
+This repository contains C++ snippets that use Message Passing Interface (MPI) libraries to implement parallel programs.Some of these programs also use the C/C++ OpenMP library
 Developed for CPSC 479 - High Performance Computing

 # Requirements